 Cloud Foundry Application Basics¶

-Cloud Foundry is a platform as a service (PaaS) providing a development and deployment environment within MindSphere.
-This platform enables you to create everything from a simple cloud-based IoT dashboards to sophisticated enterprise applications.
+Cloud Foundry serves as a service (PaaS) platform for providing a development and deployment environment within the Insights Hub.
+This platform enables you to create everything from simple cloud-based IoT dashboards to sophisticated enterprise applications.

-This section covers the basics for developing a Cloud Foundry application for MindSphere.
-The following points summarize the most import aspects:
+This section covers the basics of developing a Cloud Foundry application for Insights Hub.
+The following points summarize the most important aspects:

-- All Cloud Foundry applications belonging to one MindSphere application must be deployed within the same Cloud Foundry Space.
+- All Cloud Foundry applications belong to one Insights Hub application and must be deployed within the same Cloud Foundry Space.

-- You must use a single [Cloud Foundry Manifest] file for your MindSphere application.
+- You must use a single Cloud Foundry Manifest file for your Insights Hub application.

 -